When you buy a product through a link on our site, we may earn a commission. Learn More.

 Next, take into consideration the size of your dog.
 Much like human shoes, dog shoes come in different sizes, and you’ll need to learn how to properly size your dog’s paws before you buy.
 If your dog is exceptionally large or small, you may need to seek out specialized shoes designed for extra-large or extra-small feet.

 Another important consideration when buying even the best dog hiking boots is whether your dog has dewclaws on their rear paws or not.
 A dewclaw is a claw on the side of the paw located between the front and back pads of its paw and oriented towards the dog’s body.
 This claw can make wearing dog shoes painful if the shoes aren’t designed for dogs with dewclaws.

 All of the hiking boots for dogs featured here are great choices for one reason or another, but if I had to pick my absolute favorite for best dog hiking boots, it would have to be the My Busy Dog Water Resistant Dog Shoes.

-These shoes are a fantastic choice for taking your dog camping because they’re just as tough as the terrain, and they’ve got grippy soles so he doesn’t slip.
+These shoes are a fantastic choice to go along with a dog hiking harness for taking your dog camping because they’re just as tough as the terrain, and they’ve got grippy soles so he doesn’t slip.
 The reflective straps are also a nice touch for hiking at night, or even just late-night walks at home.
 I also love that a portion of every sale goes to the Paw for Paw program to help dogs in need.
 I definitely call myself a dog lover, so I love seeing these types of things.

 The My Busy Dog Water Resistant Dog Shoes have a lot of great features to make them the best dog hiking boots, but if you do choose to buy these for your dog, be sure to pick up some socks as well—especially if you plan on having them on your dog for an extended period of time.
 Socks provide extra protection, and when it comes to a dog’s feet, there’s no such thing as too much protection.